ianarawjo/ChainForge/README.md

 A key goal of ChainForge is facilitating **comparison** and **evaluation** of prompts and models.
 Basic features are:
 - **Prompt permutations**: Setup a prompt template and feed it variations of input variables.
 ChainForge will prompt all selected LLMs with all possible permutations of the input prompt, so that you can get a better sense of prompt quality.
 You can also chain prompt templates at arbitrary depth (e.g., to compare templates).
+- **Chat turns**: Go beyond prompts and template follow-up chat messages, just like prompts.
+You can test how the wording of the user's query might change an LLM's output, or compare quality of later responses across multiple chat models (or the same chat model with different settings!).
 - **Model settings**: Change the settings of supported models, and compare across settings.
 For instance, you can measure the impact of a system message on ChatGPT by adding several ChatGPT models, changing individual settings, and nicknaming each one.
 ChainForge will send out queries to each version of the model.
 - **Evaluation nodes**: Probe LLM responses in a chain and test them (classically) for some desired behavior.
 At a basic level, this is Python script based.
 We plan to add preset evaluator nodes for common use cases in the near future (e.g., name-entity recognition).
 Note that you can also chain LLM responses into prompt templates to help evaluate outputs cheaply before more extensive evaluation methods.
 - **Visualization nodes**: Visualize evaluation results on plots like grouped box-and-whisker (for numeric metrics) and histograms (for boolean metrics).
 Currently we only support numeric and boolean metrics.
 We aim to provide users more control and options for plotting in the future.